Muller scores in second OT, Boston forces decisive Game 5 with Minnesota

 Frankel made 33 saves and Hensley had 32.

+Frankel leads all goaltenders in the post-season in wins (five), shots against (257), saves (245) and minutes played (523:33).
+The goaltender has started all seven games for her team this post-season.

-Futility on the power play continued for both teams, who entered the game without a man advantage goal on six attempts.
-Minnesota went 0-for-5 and is now 2-for-26 in nine payoff games.
+Futility on the power play continued for both teams, who entered the game without a man-advantage goal on six attempts.
+Minnesota went 0-for-5 and is now 2-for-26 in nine playoff games.
 Boston went 0-for-3 and is 0-for-15 in seven playoff games.

 ---